ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The details of the signature section is left to the data model.
 The remainder of this section deals with the way the information is organized to form the claims.

-The claim sets are associated with entities to help with the organization and comprehension of the information.
+The claims are associated with entities to help with the organization and comprehension of the information.
 Entities are elements observed in the Target Environment by the Attesting Environment.
-Each entity, in turn, is associated with a claim set that describes the attributes of the element.
+Each entity, in turn, is associated with a collection of claims that describes the attributes of the element.

 Therefore, the Claim description section is a set of entities and each entity is composed